barryclark/jekyll-now/_posts/_drafts/2015-07-18-history-ii.md

 # Tech bubble times

 In 5th grade, I remember geeking out, with the only other person that was interested in computers, on Intel and the upcoming [MMX technology](http://en.wikipedia.org/wiki/MMX_(instruction_set)).
+We made a class presentation with a

 I played chess during lunchtime and during recess I would play Kickball, philosophize, and talk to a friend about how his parents made a lot of money on Oracle stock.